dasayan05/dasayan05.github.io/_posts/blog-tut/2018-12-14-intermediate-python-tutorial-2.md

 3.6
 ~~~

-Equipped with the idea of `Closure`s, we are now ready to see an example of a `Decorator`.
+Equipped with the idea of `Closure`s and `non-local`s, we are now ready to see an example of a `Decorator`.

 ## Defining `Decorator`s :